cdlate/resume/index.md

 (<abbr title="Be &amp; Partners, Reggio Emilia, Italy">Be &amp; Partners</abbr>)
 I joined Be &amp; Partners as **senior developer**, my main duty was to extend the functionalities of their existing custom CMS system in order to make it able to handle new client requirements.

-During the three month I worked there I was able to implement a number of features: their CMS system can now handle multiple products lists, multiple Localizations, all the products catalogues are downloadable as PDF documents, the products lists can be updated using **web services**, the product images are now** auto-cropped and resized**
+During the three months I worked there I was able to implement a number of features: their CMS system can now handle multiple products lists, multiple localizations, all the products catalogues are downloadable as PDF documents, the products lists can be updated using **web services**, the product images are now **auto-cropped and resized**.

 The updated CMS has been used to develop the website [www.deroma.com](http://www.deroma.com), which is now live in Italy, Us, France, Spain and Japan.

 #### Methodology: Waterfall.